Exploring Large Language Models for Detecting Mental Disorders: Methods

 \subsubsection{Classification Setup}

-As a classification baseline, we use AutoML system auto-sklearn \citep{feurer-neurips15a} and learn it on psycholinguistic features and on n-grams.
-Auto-sklearn classifier employs a Bayesian optimizer which considers 15 classification algorithms, 14 feature preprocessing methods, and 4 data preprocessing methods.
-Also, the classifier utilizes a meta-learning approach and automated ensemble construction to speed up optimization.
+As a classification baseline, we use the AutoML system auto-sklearn \citep{feurer-neurips15a} trained on psycholinguistic features and n-grams.
+The auto-sklearn classifier employs a Bayesian optimizer that considers 15 classification algorithms, 14 feature preprocessing methods, and 4 data preprocessing techniques.
+Additionally, the classifier utilizes a meta-learning approach and automated ensemble construction to speed up optimization.

-For psycholinguistic features, we consider several methods of feature selection: filter method, wrapper method (forward selection and backward elimination), and embedded method.
-Selected features are examined for linear correlation and ones with absolute Pearson coefficient values more than 0.95 are deleted.
+For psycholinguistic features, we consider several feature selection methods: filter method, wrapper method (forward selection and backward elimination), and embedding method.
+Selected features are examined for pairwise linear correlation, and those with absolute Pearson coefficient values of more than 0.95 are deleted.

 We also train models on TF-IDF vectors on unigrams and unigrams with bigrams.
-In addition to full vectors, we consider different subsets of features for vectors on unigrams: from 20\% to 100\% of the features are selected with 20\% increment.
+In addition to full vectors, we consider different subsets of features for vectors on unigrams: from 20\% to 100\% of the features are selected with a 20\% increment.
 For each subset, correlated features are deleted in the same way as with psycholinguistic features.

-On each set of features we launch the classifier 6 times with different seeds and then calculate the mean and standard deviation values of the metrics based on the results of the launches.
+On each set of features, we launch the classifier 6 times with different seeds and then calculate the mean and standard deviation values of the metrics based on the results of the launches.
+The chosen AutoML models are presented in \Cref{app:hyperpars}.